Jakeler/ble-serial/README.md

 2019-12-09 21:15:53.491681 -> BLE-IN: b0 b0 b0 b0 b0 b0 3b b0 b0 b0 ba b0 0d 8a
 2019-12-09 21:15:53.999795 -> BLE-IN: b0 b0 b0 b0 b0 b0 3b b0 b0 b0 ba b0 0d 8a
 ```
-Per default it is transformed to hex bytes, use `-b`/`--binary` to log raw data.
+Per default it is transformed to hex bytes, use `-b`/`--binary` to log raw data, useful if your input is already ASCII etc.

 You can use `-v` to increase the log verbosity to DEBUG:
 ```console